 |---|---|---|---|---|

-| Aluminum | Lightweight slats, often semi-perforated, some foam-filled variants | Corrosion resistant, good thermal/acoustic insulation, low maintenance, modern appearance | Lower impact resistance than steel, can dent under heavy force | Residential homes, coastal areas requiring rust resistance, energy-efficient buildings |
+| Aluminum | Lightweight slats, often foam-filled or perforated, available in many finishes | Corrosion resistant, low maintenance, good thermal and acoustic insulation, modern appearance | Less impact resistance than steel, can dent under force | Residential homes, coastal areas, energy-conscious buildings, frequent daily use |

-| Steel | Heavy-gauge, solid slats with reinforced locking options | Superior strength and security, excellent impact resistance | Prone to rust if not properly treated, heavier, higher maintenance | Commercial storefronts, warehouses, high-security premises |
+| Steel | Heavy-gauge slats with strong locking options and high structural rigidity | Excellent strength, high security, very good impact resistance | Heavier, more prone to rust if not properly coated, higher maintenance | Commercial storefronts, warehouses, high-risk premises, security-first projects |

-| PVC | Rigid PVC slats, often less durable, lightweight | Cost-effective, moisture and insect-resistant, good for mild climates | Less durable in extreme heat and impacts, limited security benefits | Budget residential use, interior window coverings, mild environments |
+| PVC | Rigid PVC slats, lightweight construction, usually budget-oriented | Cost-effective, moisture resistant, insect resistant, simple upkeep | Less durable in extreme heat or heavy impact, limited security performance | Budget residential applications, mild climates, low-risk privacy needs |

-| Timber | Natural wood slats with various finishes and treatments | Classic aesthetics, excellent customization, natural insulation | Higher maintenance, susceptible to warping, rot, insect damage | Traditional homes, heritage properties, decorative applications |
+| Timber | Natural wood slats with stains, paints, and custom finishes | Classic aesthetics, strong visual warmth, natural insulation properties | High maintenance, can warp, rot, or attract insects if untreated | Heritage homes, decorative applications, sheltered or carefully maintained properties |

-Manual vs Electric Roller Shutters: Which Is Better?
+Manual vs Electric Roller Shutters

-| Feature | Manual Roller Shutters | Electric (Automated) Roller Shutters |
+| Feature | Manual Roller Shutters | Electric Roller Shutters |

 |---|---|---|

-| Operation Mechanism | Hand-crank, pull strap, or spring-loaded | Motor-driven with wall switch, remote, or app control |
+| Operation Mechanism | Hand-crank, strap, or spring-assisted operation | Motor-driven with wall switch, remote control, or app control |

-| Energy Use | None | Low electricity consumption, generally <1 kWh/month for typical usage |
+| Energy Use | None | Low electricity use in normal operation |

 “Electric roller shutters dramatically improve daily usability and support modern security configurations, though manual systems remain reliable and cost-savvy for low-frequency use,” says Michael Jensen, a roller shutter technician with 15 years’ experience.